afBejarano/EscapeRoomVR/README.md

 ![](https://raw.githubusercontent.com/VivianGomez/BottlesShooter-/master/Tutorial/demo.png)

-**Do not watch if you will do the test**

 [🎮 See video - demo!!! 🎬🎥🎮](https://youtu.be/mbAbzxoia-Y)

+**Do not watch this video if you will do the test**

 ## How to test

-You will be guided by voice to solve 3 puzzles in the virtual enviroment, this will take you about 10 minutes.
-We will collect annonymous data of the actions you take in game, in the end we will ask you to fill a form.
+You will be guided by voice to solve 3 puzzles that requires to move objects in a room.
+This will take you about 10 minutes.
+We will collect anonymous data of the actions you take in the game, in the end we will ask you to fill a form, which will take you about 5 minutes.
+You will require a space of about 3x3 meters (or 10 x 10 ft.).

-If you agree to follow this test continue to this steps:
+If you agree to follow this test continue to these steps:

 1. Sideload the APK into the Oculus Quest:
    * Using Powershell (_You must have installed adb_):